 Baylus C. Brooks is a professional research and maritime historian, genealogist, and writer living in North Florida.
 Writes for Poseidon Historical Research & Publishing.
-Author of Quest for Blackbeard & the new Sailing East, now on online stores!
+Author of Quest for Blackbeard, Sailing East, and Dictionary of Pyrate Biography, all now from online stores!
 All posts are the opinions of the author unless otherwise noted.

 Donate to Brooks Historical